|The fine white sand of the beaches of Tasmania invites leisurely walks and endless observation|

-And, after 33 nights at sea, to now be traveling on land through some of the most exquisite scenery in the world, it wasn’t a difficult decision.
-We approached the coastal highway signs and were on our way, looking at each other smiling from ear to ear, knowing we’d made the most sensible and worthwhile choice.
+And, after 33-nights at sea, to now be traveling on land through some of the most exquisite scenery in the world, it wasn’t a difficult decision.
+We approached the coastal highway signs and were on our way, looking at each other smiling from ear to ear, knowing we’d made the most sense and worthwhile choice.

 |White sand beaches with rarely a human in sight.|